More than Carbon: Cradle-to-Grave environmental impacts of GenAI training on the Nvidia A100 GPU: Results

-Both studies demonstrate similar component hierarchy patterns, with semiconductor components (main die, VRAM, ICs) dominating the carbon footprint, followed by electronic components (PCB), and thermal management systems.
-The proportional distribution of emissions across component categories shows strong alignment between the two assessments, despite the architectural differences between the single A100 GPU and the HGX H100 baseboard system.
 Nevertheless, notable discrepancies emerge when accounting for memory capacity differences.
 The H100 incorporates 80GB of high bandwidth memory, which is double compared to our assessed GPU's specifications, yet the observed emissions differential exceeds what memory scaling alone would predict.
 For one, this discrepancy might stem from methodological variations, particularly regarding data sources.
 Nvidia utilized ecoinvent 3.10 and Sphera’s LCA databases, whereas our assessment employed the Negaoctet database.
 Each database incorporates different modeling assumptions for semiconductor manufacturing processes.
 For the climate change category, there may be less variation between databases compared to other environmental indicators, although differences in system models and elementary flow can still contribute to discrepancies.
 Despite these methodological differences, both studies converge on identifying semiconductor components (specifically integrated circuits) as the primary carbon hotspot in GPU manufacturing, whether examined at the individual GPU scale or the server system level.